PoisotLab/ms_network_prediction/manuscript.md

 we wish to predict [@Gibb2021DatPro].

 Methods for predicting interactions between species exist, but at the moment are limited in that they are typically based around a single mechanism at a single scale: position in the trophic niche [@Gravel2013InfFoo;
 @Petchey2008SizFor], phylogenetic distance [@Pomeranz2018InfPre;
-@Elmasri2020HieBay], functional trait matching [@Bartomeus2016ComFra], or other network properties [@Terry2020FinMis; @Stock2017LinFil].
+@Elmasri2020HieBay], functional trait matching [@Bartomeus2016ComFra],
+interaction frequency [@Young2021RecPla], or other network properties [@Terry2020FinMis; @Stock2017LinFil].
 These approaches are difficult to generalise across systems as species interaction networks are the product of ecological and evolutionary mechanisms interacting across spatial, temporal and organisational scales.
 The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through the lens of a single scale.
-Machine learning (ML) methods have enormous potential in finding this structure [@Desjardins-Proulx2019ArtInt], and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif;
+Machine learning (ML) methods have enormous potential in finding this structure [@Desjardins-Proulx2019ArtInt], and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif; @Becker2020PreWil].
-@Becker2020PreWil].

 Here we use a case study to show how machine-learning models can enable unreasonably effective prediction of species interactions, whereby we